S3COPS/ArcSight-ESM-Backup-Script/README.md

 ## Output ##
 The script will create a tar.gz file within the /opt/arcsight/BACKUPS folder called "ESM_BACKUP_<DATE>.tar.gz"

+This file should then be copied off the ESM Server for disaster recovery and backup purposes.
+An SCP function can easily be added to the script to automate this if desired.

 ## Restoring the data ##
 This is not part of the script and probably never should be as it will depend on what data you need to restore.